LeenaShekhar/FailureAndGeneralizationDataset/README.md

 # FailureAndGeneralizationDataset

-This repository contans dataset for the "The Fine Line between Linguistic Generalization and Failure in Seq2Seq-Attention Models" paper accepted for GenDeep conference at NAACL'18.
+This repository contans dataset for the paper, [The Fine Line between Linguistic Generalization and Failure in Seq2Seq-Attention Models] (https://arxiv.org/pdf/1805.01445.pdf), accepted for GenDeep conference at NAACL'18.

 ## Data Files